gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 It is the actual length of the object as measured in the stationary frame.

-The proper length — the rest length — is the longest length any observer will measure.
+The proper length, the rest length, is the longest length any observer will measure.

 ---